MatiPl01/react-native-smart-graph/docs/pages/settings/components/edge.md

 ## Description

-Settings related to graph edges.
+Settings related to **graph edges**.
 They are used to change the type of edges (**straight** or **curved**) and **related settings**.

 ## Usage